y-t99/vika.rust/README.md

 let vika_client: VIKAClient= VIKAClient::new("your_token".to_string());
 ```

-🪐 Query your all spaces:
+🪐 Querying your all spaces.

 ```rust
 let spaces: Vec<Space> = vika_client.spaces.query_all().unwrap();